-- Staff Office, Student Library and Classroom 3 & 4 area: to exit out front Spa door. - Breakroom, Classrooms 1 & 2 to exit out their back door. - Admissions, Administration offices, Reception and Cosmetology Clinic to exit out front door.
+- Staff Office, Student Library and Classrooms 3, 4 & 5: to exit out front Spa door. - Breakroom, Classrooms 1 & 2 to exit out their back door. - Admissions, Administration offices, Reception and Cosmetology Clinic to exit out front door.

 Hostage/Intruder Situation Plan: